akshatjaipuria/GraphAgent/README.md

-# GraphAgent (EAGV3 Session 8 Project)
+# GraphAgent

-A multi-agent growing-graph orchestrator built on top of the Session 7 cognitive architecture.
+A multi-agent growing-graph orchestrator built on top of the older simpler cognitive architecture.
 The orchestrator executes cognitive tasks as nodes in a Directed Acyclic Graph (DAG) and runs independent nodes concurrently in parallel.

----

-## Git User Configuration
-Local user configured for this repository:
-* **User Name:** `Akshat jaipuria`
-* **Email:** `akshat.jaipuria504@gmail.com`

 ---